benshimonz/V1/README.md

 ## Min/Max Aggregations #6 (DMA3)

+![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-DMA3.png)

+- DMA3 appears below a relationship.
+The relationship may not be wrapped
 - DMA3 may not appear directly before a quantifier
+- Directly right of the relationship : a yellow/aggregated/blue/logical/red entity
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship

-![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-DMA3.png)

-todo
+- DMA3 cannot start a quantifier's branch

 _**Q90:** The 4 dragon pairs (A, B) where A froze B for the longest cumulative period_